1. Home

 Cisco VPN – Start Before Login

-In updated versions of the Cisco Secure Client, Windows users are able to configure the app to connect to the UVM VPN prior to logging in to a domain-joined UVM computer via the Start-Before-Login (SBL) feature.
-This feature can be a convenience for remote users, and it is especially useful in cases where configurations for UVM computers are only applied as part of logging in.
+With the Start Before Login (SBL) module for Cisco Secure Client, users on domain-joined Windows computers are able to configure the app to connect to the UVM VPN prior to logging in.
+This feature can be a convenience for remote users, and it is especially useful in cases where configurations for UVM computers are only applied as part of logging in, such as when you’ve changed your NetID password but your Windows machine hasn’t had a chance to fetch the updated password yet.

 Note about connecting from on-campus